isomerpages/csa-sicw1/pages/Speaker – Olaf Kolkman.md

 Internet Society

 ##### **Biography**
-Olaf Kolkman is the Principal – Internet Technology, Policy and Advocacy of the Internet Society.
-He is a senior advisor to and spokesperson for Internet Society.
-He formulates, reviews and advises on technical and policy positions.
+Olaf Kolkman is the Principal - Internet Technology, Policy, and Advocacy at the Internet Society.

-Olaf has vast experience in Internet technology and policy matters, particularly in the area of trust and security of the Internet.
-He’s also a board member of Global Forum on Expertise in Cyberspace and a commissioner of the Global Commission on the Stability of Cyberspace.
+Olaf has two and a half decades of experience in Internet technology and policy matters, in particular those related to security and trustworthiness of the Internet.

-Olaf has authored numerous articles regarding the Internet and security, published on Internet Society’s blog since 2014.
-Notably, he has recently written an article about how the war in Ukraine has impacted the Internet's core.
+He is an executive level advisor to, and spokesperson of, the Internet Society.
+He strategises, formulates, reviews and advises on technical and policy issues.

-Olaf holds a PhD in Astronomy from the University of Groningen.
+He serves on several advisory boards and is treasurer of the Global Forum on Expertise in Cyberspace.
+He served as IAB chair between 2007 and 2011 and was commissioner of the Global Commission on the Stability of Cyberspace.